-But the parallel stops being valid at this point, because the belief in question is foreign to the perdurantist ontology and cannot be accommodated in it.
-Recall the rationale for introducing the endurantist notion of Coexistence\: If I am an enduring object fully present at some time on 27 October 1997 and at a certain location in the United States, Coexistence\ allows me to preserve, in the relativistic context, the sense in which other transient enduring objects sort themselves out into those no longer existing (Sakharov), those still or already in existence (Gorbachev), and those not yet existing (Gorbachev's great-grandson).
+(Coexistence-P) Two perduring objects coexist just in case they have space-like separated parts those no longer existing (Sakharov), those still or already in existence (Gorbachev), and those not yet existing (Gorbachev's great-grandson).
 But if I am a perduring object having, among my parts, one located at some time on 27 October 1997 in a particular area of the United States, there is no sense in which some other perduring objects are "still" in existence and yet others are "no longer" (or "not yet").
-"Still", "already", "no longer", and "not yet" are tensed determinations, and such determinations cannot be meaningfully applied in the perdurantist framework.
+"Still," "already," "no longer," and "not yet" are tensed determinations, and such determinations cannot be meaningfully applied in the perdurantist framework.
 Whether a perduring object, or any of its parts, exists in a certain spatio-temporal region is an atemporal, or tenseless, issue.

 To clarify the matter a bit further, if I am an enduring object, I am fully present at each point of my spatio-temporal career: I am fully present on 27 October 1997 in one place, on 27 October 1987 in another place, and so on.
-At each such point, I can draw, based on Coexistence\, a distinction between objects still or already in existence and those no longer in it (or not yet).
+At each such point, I can draw, based on Coexistence, a distinction between objects still or already in existence and those no longer in it (or not yet).
 At different such points, this distinction is drawn differently: when I was fully present on 27 October 1987, Sakharov, for example, was still in existence, but he is no longer when I am fully present on 27 October 1997.